sekotszs/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Express is a framework that helps with CRUD operations.
+It makes builiding these apps so much easier.
+It helps code be secure and fast!

 - [ ] Describe Middleware?

+Middleware helps keep your code clean and short by using callback functions.
+It is invoked before the rest of the function.

 - [ ] Describe a Resource?

+A resource is a system that keeps our code, specifically our API organized and easy to navigate.

 - [ ] What can the API return to help clients know if a request was successful?

+Statuses.
+There are loads of them that can be specific when a request is sent depending on what that request does.
+There is 500(Server-side error) or 200(A success message!)

 - [ ] How can we partition our application into sub-applications?

+Routes can do that.
+They keep the code easy to navigate and makes it like a map that is easy to follow!

 ## Minimum Viable Product